 Class Ability: Fallen Order

 Venthyr Monks gain access to the Fallen Order class ability that summons Ox (Keg Smash), Crane (Enveloping Mist), and Tiger (Spinning Crane Kick) monks for 24 seconds that each cast a specific monk ability.
 The number of each kind of monk summoned is random, but you are always guaranteed to get exactly 6 Ox monks as Brewmaster, along with 5 more monks that are either Crane or Tiger.
 For Brewmasters, this is a simple fire-and-forget damage cooldown.
-It provides no reliable defensive benefit, as the Enveloping Mist casts may be on any party or raid member.
+While the monks provide no reliable defensive benefit (the Enveloping Mist casts may be on any party or raid member), the shield that you get when an Ox adept spawns is okay.

 Venthyr also learns the ability Door of Shadows, which allows you to teleport to a target destination within 35 yards.
 This destination can be through walls, creating opportunities for more unique skips.